 This neighborhood is known for its diverse and affordable area for groceries, restaurants, and cafes.
 South Granville is home to one-of-a-kind fashion, art, and design boutiques, making it a popular destination for local artists and designers.

 Transportation in Vancouver

-The city's bus network, such as rapudBuses, trolleys, and shuttles, allows for easy commuting while enabling residents to get off at their stop within 400 meters of their homes.
+The city's bus network, such as rapudBuses, trolleys, and shuttles, allows for easy commuting to and from work or school while enabling you to get off generally within 400 meters from your home.

 This is a passenger-only ferry service where people are loaded by boat and transported across the Burrard Inlet to downtown Vancouver with the North Shore.